I Want To...

 School of Medicine

-When a patient experiences the symptoms of Parkinson’s disease – muscle stiffness, tremor, loss of coordination – but does not respond to regular Parkinson’s disease medications, such as levodopa, the doctor may diagnose an atypical Parkinsonian disorder.
+When a patient experiences the symptoms of parkinsonism – muscle stiffness, slow movement, tremor, loss of coordination – but does not respond to regular Parkinson disease medications and has additional symptoms not typically seen in Parkinson disease – the doctor may diagnose an atypical Parkinsonian disorder.

 Atypical Parkinsonism: What You Need to Know